WoltLab/docs.woltlab.com/docs/javascript/typescript.md

 After this initial set-up, you would place your TypeScript source files into the `ts/` folder of your project.
 The generated JavaScript target files will be placed into `files/js/` and thus will be installed by the [file PIP](../package/pip/file.md).

+To update the TypeScript types, the commit hash in `package.json` needs to be updated to an appropriate commit in the [d.ts](https://github.com/WoltLab/d.ts) repository and `npm install` needs to be rerun.

 ## Additional Tools

 WoltLab Suite uses additional tools to ensure the high quality and a consistent code style of the TypeScript modules.